Divine (rapper): Early years and influences

-Rise to success
+2014-2016: Rise to success

-Following the release of his song "Yeh Mera Bombay", Divine obtained the attention of Sony Music India while performing at the Blue Frog Festival 2014 in Mumbai, and shortly after signed a contract with them.
-Divine made a debut position in the Indian Hip Hop World.
-Representing Gully Gang the biggest rap club of India.
-Divine is one of the top most rapper known for his independent position.

-The song later won the Best Video of the Year award by Rolling Stone India that same year.
-He released his breakout single "Mere Gully Mein" featuring Naezy on 16 April 2015.
+Following the release of his song "Yeh Mera Bombay", Divine grabbed the attention of Sony Music India while performing at the Blue Frog Festival 2014 in Mumbai, and shortly after, signed a contract with them.
+The song later won the Best Video of the Year award at Rolling Stone India Awards the same year.
+The following year, he released his breakout single "Mere Gully Mein" featuring Naezy in April.
 The song went viral and many Bollywood celebrities shared it on social media.
-He collaborated with Indian DJ Nucleya on the track "Jungle Raja" from Nucleya's album Bass Rani, which helped him gain even more popularity.
-The song won Best EDM track of the Year at the GiMA Awards in 2016.
+He collaborated with Indian DJ Nucleya on the track "Jungle Raja" from Nucleya's album Bass Rani, which released in the same year, further helping him gain more popularity.
+The song won Best EDM Track of the Year at the GiMA Awards in 2016.

-On 24 March 2016, his debut solo single "Jungli Sher" was released and it ruled the charts because of its raw depiction of the life of the poor in Mumbai.
-He took the song to the Breakfast Show ahead of BBC Asian Network Live on 29 April 2016.
-He appeared on the BBC Asian Network on the Charlie Sloth Show; he was the first Hindi-speaking rapper to freestyle on the show and also the first to rap in Hindi with the name-giving host in attendance.
+On 24 March 2016, his debut solo single "Jungli Sher" was released.
+He performed the song on the Breakfast Show on 29 April 2016 and subsequently, appeared on the BBC Asian Network on the Charlie Sloth Show, becoming the first Hindi-speaking rapper to freestyle on the show and also the first to rap in Hindi with the name-giving host in attendance.
 He was also featured on Brapp TV.